ProServicesStorage/ansible_configs/README.md

 ## Server Setup

-For server setup I will use a standard push configuation which makes sense with servers.
+For server setup I will use a standard push configuration which makes sense with servers.
 It is agentless which is good and a ssh server is likely already running.

 ### Prepare ssh